frederic-perez/AmE-dictionary/data/dictionary.md

 __no spring chicken__ _idiom_ No longer young or youthful.
 (A "spring chicken" refers to a young chicken.)
 __no strings attached__ _idiom_ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
 __no way around it__
-__no worries__ _idiom_ :four: No worries is an expression seen in Australian, British and New Zealand English meaning "do not worry about that", "that's all right", or "sure thing".
+__no worries__ _idiom_ :four: No worries is an expression seen in Australian, British and New Zealand English meaning "do not worry about that", "that’s all right", or "sure thing".
 It is similar to the American English _no problem._
 __no-brainer__ _idiom_ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __no-holds-barred__ _adj_ _informal_ :two::hammer: _This book takes a no-holds-barred approach to taking personal responsability._
-__no-no__ _n_ _informal_ :nine::m: (no-nos) Anything that is forbidden or not advisable, as because of being improper or unsafe. _Wives and children were a no-no in anyone's books._ _What are the no-nos of API testing?_
+__no-no__ _n_ _informal_ :nine::m: (no-nos) Anything that is forbidden or not advisable, as because of being improper or unsafe. _Wives and children were a no-no in anyone’s books._ _What are the no-nos of API testing?_
 __no-questions-asked__ _adj_ :two::hammer: _The had a no-questions-asked policy._
 __Noachian__ _adj_ :pencil2:
 __Nobel__ :mega: